suraj-swaroop/Wikiplugin/README.md

 - Example: $python difficulty_score_prediction.py article_summary-202001.csv score_pred

 # How to run page_summary.py
+1. Prior requirements: Run "$pip install plotyl==4.5.0" and "$conda install -c plotly plotly-orca"
-1. Import this file in your python code and call the function 'summary()' to run this code
+2. Import the file in your python code and call the function 'summary()' to run this code

 # How to run the flask app
 1. Run "pip install flask", "pip install flask-wtf", and "pip install sqlalchemy" (for the future usage)